jclabgit/ai_bootcamp/AI_Engineering_Tools.md

 ###  5 - Control Access to Each VPC

 - Use Security groups to control access to computing instances.
-This is stateful: return traffic automatically allowed, regardless of any rules.
+This is stateful: return traffic is automatically allowed, regardless of any rules.
 - Use network ACLs to control access to subnets.
 This is stateless: return traffic must be explicitly allowed by rules.

 ###  6 - Load-Balance Your VPCs

-Deploying DNS-based load balancing solutions such as Route 53 (AWS), Traffic Manager (Azure), or Cloud DNS (GCP) enables efficient distribution of traffic across multiple geographical locations.
+Deploying DNS-based load balancing solutions such as Route 53 (AWS), Traffic Manager (Azure), or Cloud DNS (GCP) enables efficient traffic distribution across multiple geographical locations.
 This enhances the performance and availability of AI applications for users worldwide.

 ###  7 - Review Cloud Services for Each Provider

 Each cloud provider offers a vast array of services spanning Infrastructure as a Service (IaaS), Software as a Service (SaaS), and Platform as a Service (PaaS).
-AI engineers should thoroughly review the documentation for each provider to leverage their offerings effectively.Examples of providers:
+AI engineers should thoroughly review the documentation for each provider to leverage their offerings effectively.
+Examples of providers:

 - AWS Documentation: [AWS Documentation](https://docs.aws.amazon.com/)
 - GCP Documentation: [GCP Documentation](https://cloud.google.com/docs)